Graham Platner: U.S. Senate campaign

+In July 2025, a coalition of labor and community groups approached Platner to suggest he consider running for Senate.
+He has said his first reaction was to reject the idea, but that he reconsidered it with his wife when the group returned with a detailed plan.

+Candidate vetting, standard practice in many US elections, often takes weeks and tens of thousands of dollars to complete.
+Democratic strategist and Platner staffer Daniel Moraff paid $6,250 for a background check on Platner, which took three days.

-Platner launched his Senate campaign on August 19, 2025, with a video produced by Morris Katz, a senior adviser and admaker for New York City mayor-elect Zohran Mamdani.
-In the video, Platner highlights his military and working-class credentials, while criticizing his prospective opponent in harsh terms: I did four infantry tours in the Marine Corps and the Army.
+Platner launched his Senate campaign on August 19, 2025, with a video produced by Morris Katz, a senior adviser and admaker for New York City mayor Zohran Mamdani.
+In the video, Platner highlighted his military and working-class credentials and criticized Collins in harsh terms:

+I did four infantry tours in the Marine Corps and the Army.
 I'm not afraid to name an enemy.
 And the enemy is the oligarchy.
 It's the billionaires who pay for it, and the politicians who sell us out.
 And yeah, that means politicians like Susan Collins.

 This video received 2.5 million views in its first 24 hours, sparking national media attention.
 The campaign raised $1 million in its first nine days, and reported amassing over 2,700 volunteers.